Fontbane/pokeruby493/README.md

 * The Life Orb hurts the user even if they used a status move.

-* The hold item icon in the Pokémon Party screen doesn't refresh correctly when Giratina is in the party.
-Probably due to the code related to its form change.

 ### Other Features

 I intend to implement as many Gen. 4 features as I can to this base.
 Right now, the other features aside from the expanded amount of pokémon are: